rayford295/rayford295/README.md

-- 👋 Hi, I’m @rayford295，Student at USC Spatial Data Science.
+- 👋 Hi, I’m @rayford295，MS in Spatial Data Science from the University of Southern California.
 - 📖 My current plan is to apply for a PhD in spatial science, geoAI, and spatial analysis.
 - 🌱 I’m currently pursuing a master’s degree in spatial data science at the University of Southern California.
 - 💞️ I’m looking to collaborate on everyone who wants to do something for the world.